zocky/optant/README.md

 })
 ```

-Call `optant` with a callback, which will be called with an array of positional arguments and an object of boolean or string options.
+Call `optant` with a callback, which will be called with an array of positional arguments and an object of boolean, string or numerical options.
-The callback may return a result or a promise.
+The callback can return a result or a promise, or nothing.

-Once the result is returned, or the promise is resolved, optant
-will print out any results and exit the process.
+Once a result is returned, or the promise is resolved, optant will print out any results and exit the process.

-- Returned scalars will be printed to `stdout`, and the process
-  will exit with exit code 0.
+- Returned scalars will be printed to `stdout`, and the process will exit with exit code `0`.
-- Returned objects will be printed as `stdout `
-  as formatted JSON, and the process will exits with code 0.
-If the returned object is not JSONable, the process will exit with code -1, and an error message will be displayed on
+- Returned objects will be printed to `stdout ` as formatted JSON, and the process will exit with code `0`.
+If the returned object is not JSONable, the process will exit with code `1`, and an error message will be displayed on `stderr`.
-  `stderr`.
-- If an error is thrown, it will be reported to `stderr` and
-  the process will exit with code -1.
+- If an error is thrown, it will be reported to `stderr` and the process will exit with code `1`.
+If the error that was thrown includes a numerical property `.code`, that will used instead.
-- If nothing is returned, "OK" will be printed to `stderr`
-  and the process will exit with code 0.
+- If nothing (or `undefined`) is returned, the process will print nothing and exit with code `0`.

-**Note:** If you want to display progress messages in your
-callback, it's probably best to print them to `stderr` using
-`process.stderr.write`, to avoid polluting the output
-of your script.

 ### ES6 destructuring and default values